mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

 #### Setup your bosh bastion VM

-1. SSH to the bastion VM you created in the previous step. **All SSH commands after this should be run from the VM**:
+1. SSH to the bastion VM you created in the previous step. **All commands after this should be run from the VM**:

   ```
   gcloud compute ssh bosh-bastion-concourse